Eucalyptus Essential Oil 80/85%

 Add your eucalyptus blend to a shower gel or soap bar to create a body wash that not only smells great but also helps with eczema, psoriasis, and blemishes.
 Eucalyptus has a compound called cineole in it, which is a strong antibacterial.

 Looking to build your pedicure line?
 Try a blend of eucalyptus and tea tree to create bath soaks (using our Epsom salts), foot cream (try a blend of our organic shea, organic mango, organic cocoa, Oregon grown hazelnut, organic extra virgin coconut oil, and a little aloe oil), and a toenail fungus oil (something like Oregon hazelnut oil with the blend added).
-Eucalyptus and tea tree both have strong antifungal properties.
+Along with its clean scent, one of the benefits of eucalyptus oil is its strong antifungal properties.

 Eucalyptus also makes a great addition to a natural home cleaning line.
 Try adding eucalyptus and maybe oregano or orange or lemon essential oils as an additive for laundry, add to a melt-and-pour soap chunk to make laundry soap, or add to a spray or home cleanser.

 Eucalyptus is also an excellent scalp and hair treatment oil.
-Eucalyptus essential oil has strong antiseptic and anti-fungal properties, so adding to a shampoo or creating a scalp mask or oil, with a base of organic argan oil and Oregon hazelnut oil, with some eucalyptus, tea tree and maybe a little vanilla added can help clear up the scalp and leave the hair smelling great.
+Eucalyptus essential oil has strong antiseptic and anti-fungal properties, so adding to a shampoo or creating a scalp mask or oil, with a base of organic argan oil, Daikon radish seed oil, Meadowfoam seed oil, and Oregon hazelnut oil, with some eucalyptus, tea tree and maybe a little vanilla added can help clear up the scalp and leave the hair smelling great.